aixnr/cdr3/content/protocol/slic.md

 For other isotypes and hosts, consider using [InvivoGen pFUSE plasmid system](https://www.invivogen.com/pfuse).

 **AbVec2.0-IGHG1** includes heavy chain constant heavy (CH) region starting from amino acid sequence `STKGPSVFPLAP`[^heavych1].
-It does not include signal peptide, thus VH insert has to include suitable signal peptide sequence.
+It does not include signal peptide, thus VH insert has to include suitable signal peptide sequence[^signalpeptide].
 A double-digestion with **EcoRI-HF** & **SalI-HF** linearizes this heavy chain plasmid before VH insertion by SLIC.
 On a VH insert, include 5' upstream homology `aactgcacctcggttctatcgattgaattc` (before signal peptide) and 3' downstream homology `tcgaccaagggcccaagcgtcttccccctggcaccc`.